krerkkiat/acm-cs-survival-guide/editor.rst

 Editors
 ==============================================
-These are a list of some well known editors.
+Here are some well known editors.

 ============
 Command line